-It has certain built in mechanisms to respond to danger and it triggers the release of adrenaline.
-Its automatic survival response is to move, so it prepares us to take action through movement with the choice of fight or flight in order to protect us.
+Your nervous system has certain built-in mechanisms to respond to threat and danger and it triggers the release of hormones like adrenaline so that you can fight or flee.
+Its automatic survival response is to move you to safety, so it prepares you to take action through movement with the choice of fight or flight in order to protect you.

-When we prepare to fight or flee it’s all happening automatically, far away from conscious control.
+When your body is going to fight or flee it’s all happening instinctively and automatically, so this is not within your conscious control.

-When we are unable to use up the adrenaline that’s been generated to move for our survival, this energy is not used up and stays in our body.
-And it becomes stuck in specific patterns of neuromuscular readiness.
-A person can stay in a state of acute and then chronic nervous system arousal.
-This leads to a dysfunctional nervous system.
+When you are unable to fight or flee and use up the adrenaline that’s been generated to move you to safety, this mobilising energy is not used up and stays in your body.
+And your body becomes stuck in specific patterns of neuromuscular readiness.
+You get stuck in a state of acute and then chronic nervous system arousal and this leads to a dysfunctional nervous system.

 The sympathetic nervous system (your personal surveillance system) is always on high alert and scanning for danger.
 In this state you will feel your heart rate speed up and your breathing becomes short and shallow, your muscles throughout your entire body are tensed in specific patterns of readiness.

 Your blood leaves your brain and rushes to different parts of your body, particularly your arms and legs so that you can take action to fight or flee.
-This is why you cannot think your way out of panic and this rush of adrenaline makes it hard for you to switch off and relax.
+This is why you cannot think your way out of panic and you cannot stop and takes deep breaths to calm down, because this rush of adrenaline makes it hard for you to switch off and relax.

-This is what the body does to help us survive.
-If we don’t take action and physically use up the adrenaline in the body, we can become stuck or trapped in a sympathetic survival state.
+This is what the body does to help you to survive.
+If you don’t take action and physically use up the adrenaline, you can become stuck or trapped in a sympathetic survival state.

-The fight response often leads to confrontation, a rigid body posture, a challenging tone of voice and gestures.
-A flight response often leads to a body that cannot be still with constant movement, foot tapping and fidgeting.
+The fight response often leads to confrontation, a rigid body posture, a higher tone of voice and challenging gestures.
+And a flight response often leads to a body that cannot be still with constant movement, foot tapping and fidgeting.

 The health consequences can include heart disease, high blood pressure, pain, headache, chronic neck, shoulder, and back tension, digestive issues, memory loss, insomnia, and a weakened immune system.

 The physical sensations of a panic attack are far from sudden or instant.
-Rather, the symptoms begin building up to an hour before the full onset so recognising the early signs of panic can help you prevent attacks.
+Rather, the symptoms begin building up to an hour before the full onset so recognising your early signs and symptoms of panic can help you to prevent panic attacks.

 The combination of adrenaline in your body and past traumatic events that are stored in buried memories, as though they were ongoing and still happening in the present moment, can cause your personal surveillance system to set off an alarm that seems to be firing unreliably or when it doesn’t need to.

-With this initial understanding of the role and responses of our personal surveillance system, we can begin to track it, tune into it with more awareness, and learn how we can support it to return to a more balanced state.
+With this initial understanding of the role and responses of your personal surveillance system, you can begin to track it, tune into it with more awareness, and learn how to support it to return to a more calm and balanced state.

 · Hypervigilance